 At this point, you’re probably wondering how an applicant tracking system works and how it can accomplish all of these remarkable feats.
 To answer this question, an ATS streamlines the hiring process by helping recruiters create job postings, publishing them to company websites and job boards, screening applicants, tracking their status, storing their information, and simplifying the final steps of the hiring process when an offer is extended.

 ATS software automatically scans and processes each job application sent to a company and then disqualifies applications that don’t meet the company’s requirements.
 Such requirements usually include job-related technical skills, certifications, and work experience.

 ATSs are multifaceted and have many features, which may vary based on which brand of software you’ve invested in.
 Some brands are more reputable than others and have better and more advanced features.
 However, the top brands usually share several general streamlined hiring features in common, some of which include:

 What is an ATS-friendly resume?

-An ATS-friendly resume is designed specifically to receive a thumbs up from a company’s Applicant Tracking System.
+An ATS-friendly resume is explicitly designed to receive a thumbs up from a company’s Applicant Tracking System.

-Using an easy-to-read resume format, removing things like tables or images, and including resume keywords from the job description all help make your resume more ATS-friendly.
+Using an easy-to-read resume format, removing things like tables or images, and including resume keywords from the job, description help make your resume more ATS-friendly.

 If you create your resume with ATS software in mind, your application stands a better chance of getting into the hands of an actual hiring manager, which is one step closer to landing a job interview.